Imagine that you surf the Web regularly, and bookmark pages that you might revisit.

-My post covered a number of the privacy issues that might surround the use of synchronization of toolbar settings from one computer to anouther with the same login.
+My post covered a number of the privacy issues that might surround the use of synchronization of toolbar settings from one computer to another with the same login.

-In 2005, I wrote a number of posts at Cre8site forums, in a thread titled If a Googler Offers you a Bookmark Manager, Punch Him.
-That patent application (Methods and systems for personalized network searching) provided a number of details on how a bookmark manager might work, but not ncessarily the actual personalization aspects of the process described.
+In 2005, I wrote several posts at Cre8site forums, in a thread titled If a Googler Offers you a Bookmark Manager, Punch Him.
+That patent application (Methods and systems for personalized network searching) provided many details on how a bookmark manager might work, but not necessarily the actual personalization aspects of the process described.

 That patent went beyond bookmarks to cover other factors that might be considered to serve personalized search results to someone, such as Web and search history and browsing behavior.

 Google Bookmark Personalization Patent Applications

 A couple of new patent applications from Google explore another aspect of the toolbar, bookmarks – how they might influence personalization, and how they might be stored remotely.

 A system receives bookmarks associated with one or more documents or sites.
 The system searches a corpus of documents to obtain search results and ranks the search results using the received bookmarks.